 Step 4.
 Choose the destination folder for the output video.

 Note: You may find HandBrake uses M4V instead of MP4 as the container.
-In most cases, you can manually change it into MP4 in the file name.
+In most cases, you can convert M4V to MP4 by changing the file extension name from .m4v to .mp4.
 However, sometimes, it may lead to playback errors when you are using QuickTime or any other QuickTime-based applications.
 You can find detailed explanations in the MP4 vs M4V section of the Container Formats page by the HandBrake team.

 You can change the MP4 file extension to Always use MP4 in HandBrake Menu > Tools > Preferences > Output Files.